wp-plugins/events-maker/readme.txt

 = Responsive Events Calendar =

 Users can browse for your events in a beautiful, responsive events calendar and display all events for the selected month, week od day.

+= Automatic iCal support =

+Events Maker automatically generates an iCal feed/files for all your events, categories, tags, locations, organizers and single events which can be used to import event information into calendar applications such as Google Calendar, iCalendar, Outlook, ThunderBird, etc.

 = Locations with Google Maps =